 Kurukshetra Week 1 Box Office Collections: Crosses Rs 30 Crore In Karnataka!
 Tamil Version Runs Slow

 After impressing the audience in Karnataka and Andhra Pradesh, Kurukshetra's Tamil version released yesterday.
-The multi-starrer mythological film opened to a great response, earning close to Rs 10 crore on the day 1.
+The multi-starrer mythological film opened to a great response, earning close to Rs 10 crore on day 1.
 Darshan's 50th film continued to showcase a brilliant performance through the week.
 According to the latest Karnataka box office figures, Kurukshetra has collected over Rs 30 crore in its first week as it heads towards the 100 crore club.
 Meanwhile, the Tamil version which hit the theatres yesterday, is experiencing a slow run.

 Crosses Rs 30 Crore In Karnataka

-Kururkshetra has set the bar high for the upcoming Sandalwood films by collecting over Rs 30 crore at the box office in 1 week.
+Kurukshetra has set the bar high for the upcoming Sandalwood films by collecting over Rs 30 crore at the box office in 1 week.
 Muniratna's masterpiece had already made a profit of close to Rs 20 crore from its pre-release business.

 Fans Await Release In Other Languages